 What are the best PSVR games?
-PlayStation VR has been going strong for over three years now, and it’s amassed an incredibly impressive selection of software in that time.
+PlayStation VR has been going strong for a good while now, and it’s amassed an incredibly impressive selection of software in that time.
 Of course, with new fans entering the virtual reality realm for the first time every single day, we figured that we’d compile a list of the best PSVR games to date.
 These are all must have experiences, and they span the headset’s full spectrum of software, from epic blockbusters right the way through to smaller indie adventures.

 Sony’s most malleable franchise No Heroes Allowed! makes for an entertaining – albeit simplistic – tabletop strategy game.
 In this cute and colourful tower defence title, your task is to spawn evil minions in order to off gallant heroes who have the gall to impede your nefarious reign.
 It’s short and fairly straightforward, but it looks and plays great on PSVR.